Dynamic DNS with Gandi

 I can't think of anything to write about, so here's a post about a hiking trip I went on a month ago.
 Things didn't go perfectly, but it was still fun!

 The Spurious Justifications for Eliminating Price Caps on .org and Other Legacy Domains

 This post by Nat Cohen covers ICANN’s proposal to lift price protections on .org domains, allowing the Public Interest Registry (the owner of .org) to charge whatever price they wish to registrars.
 ICANN’s justification is that extortion by registrars will cause domain owners to leave, driving the price down.
 This analogy falls apart when we consider that organizations are strongly coupled to their domain names.
-Nat explains by analogy: Let us say that you live in a long-established city of millions of people.

 DIY image hosting